A Long Tradition of Doctor Who Monsters That in Some Way Resemble Human Genitalia

 Picks of the week

-James wants you to watch James Whale’s classic Universal film Frankenstein, which is undoubtedly an influence on this story.
-After that, you should immediately go and watch Bride of Frankenstein.
+James wants you to watch James Whale’s classic Universal film Frankenstein (1931), which is undoubtedly an influence on this story.
+After that, you should immediately go and watch Bride of Frankenstein (1935).
 Finally, you can round all that off with a read through Paul Magrs’s series of novels, the Brenda and Effie Mysteries, in which the Bride of Frankenstein, who now runs a B & B in Whitby, solves supernatural mysteries with her friend Effie.
-Audiobook versions are also available, brought to life by our very own Anne Reid.
+Audiobook versions are also available, some of which are brought to life by our very own Anne Reid, (Audible US) (Audible UK) (Audible AU)

 Richard wants only what’s best for us, and so he thinks we should all pour a small glass of whisky, draw the curtains, switch on the turntable and listen to Gershwin’s Rhapsody in Blue.
 Because we should.